DESCRIPTION / DEFINITIONS: Norco® (hydrocodone bitartrate and acetaminophen).

 The drug label warns, “Norco, and other opioids used in analgesia can be abused and are subject to criminal diversion.”

-Norco® contains hydrocodone which is an opioid agonist and a Schedule III controlled substance.
+Norco® contains hydrocodone which is an opioid agonist and a Schedule II controlled substance.

 HALF LIFE AND METABOLISM